twilight-wizard/nixmentors/Lab2.5-Git/Lab2.5.md

         Switched to branch 'master'
         $

-- View the history of the orinal branch.
+- View the history of the original branch.
 How many commits do you have?

 - List the files in your current directory with `ls`.
 Is testfile.txt there?